SCP Foundation provides examples of the following tropes:

 - In Vino Veritas: SCP-3634 is a novelty corkscrew with the trope's very name embossed on the key-shaped case.
 When it's used to open a container of alcohol, anyone who drinks said alcohol will immediately start going off about something inappropriate they've done, thought, or said, and in some cases, start doing things they normally would never do in public.
 The object was discovered in England after a family Christmas party where all the guests got into a fight that resulted in 56 injuries and 3 deaths.

 - Invisible Streaker:

-- It's Been Done: Given that there are over two thousand SCP's listed on the site, and more constantly added, it's a rare thing for an author to have an idea that hasn't been done before in any shape or form.
+- It's Been Done: Given that there are over six thousand SCPs listed on the site and counting, it's a rare thing for an author to have an idea that hasn't been done before in any shape or form.
 Members are recommended that they run their ideas past other people in the chat or forums, in order to avoid having their work downvoted and deleted because it was too similar to an existing article.

 - There is also SCP-076-2, otherwise known as "Able", who can spawn bladed weapons out of thin air & cause a massive killing spree even under heavy gunfire.

 - There's also the SCP-058, the bovine heart with tentacles, arachnid-legs & a stinger tail.
 He's small, but he can cause truckloads of damage if he escapes his prison...

 - Jump Scare:

 - SCP-1875 does this masterfully without needing to use an animated GIF, by hiding an extremely disturbing stationary image under a pile of garbage data you'll be skipping as fast as possible, only to unexpectedly run into pure Nightmare Fuel.

 - There is one at the end of SCP-5999m , it suddenly plays a video showing a misty background and a monster appearing from it, and smiling while screaming is heard in the background.
 It is implied that this might be some sort of means to kill the reader.